ealtili/Blog/Troubleshooting_Kubernetes.md.md

-when you work on docker containers that run in kubernetes or any kind of a Linux system you have to make sure config file scripts and sometimes even coding ml files are set to L if you can do this by going to vs code opening the file you see I have a file here some script which just echoes and you look at the bottom
+when you work on docker containers that run in kubernetes or any kind of a Linux system you have to make sure config file scripts and even yaml files are set to LF. if you can do this by going to vs code opening the file you see I have a file here some script which just echoes and you look at the bottom